aws-samples/aws-bootstrap-kit-examples/source/1-SDLC-organization/README.md

 }
 ```

-This command show you basically what your current crendentials are attached to :
+This command shows you what your current credentials are attached to:
-* `Account` tell you which Account Id you are talking to
+* `Account` tells you which Account Id you are talking to
-* `Arn` tell you which Role you are using
+* `Arn` tells you which Role you are using

-To learn more, check the [official doc](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-config).
+To learn more, check the [official documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-config).

 </details>

-### Fork and init the repo
+### Fork and initialize the repo

 <details>
 <summary>Click to go through this step</summary>